Thurston norm for coherent right-angled Artin groups via $L^2$-invariants: Right-angled Artin groups

 where $\pi_j \colon A_{L_j} \to H_1(A_{L_j}; \Z) \otimes_{\Z} \RR$ is the composition of the abelianisation map $A_{L_j} \twoheadrightarrow H_1(A_{L_j}; \Z)$ and the map $ H_1(A_{L_j}; \Z) \to H_1(A_{L_j}; \Z) \otimes_{\Z} \RR$.
 Moreover, for each $g_w$ we have that

 By combining the arguments above, it follows that \end{proof}

+\begin{remark} After writing this article, we learned that Okun--Schreve computed the $L^2$-polytope for all $L^2$-acyclic right-angled Artin groups in \cite[Corollary~6.5]{OkunSchreve2024}.
+Since the methods employed in this article are different to those in \cite{OkunSchreve2024}, we decided to keep the proof of \cref{lemma:L2_polytope_RAAG}. \end{remark}

-\begin{remark} The $L^2$-polytope does not detect algebraic fibering of characters $A_L \to \Z$.
+\begin{remark} We remark that the $L^2$-polytope of coherent \raags in general does not detect algebraic fibering of characters $A_L \to \Z$ (e.g. in the sense of \cite[Theorem~5.29]{Kielak2020}).

 Indeed, let $L$ be the flag complex obtained by gluing two 2-simplices along an edge.
-The corresponding \raag is one-ended and coherent.
+The corresponding \raag is given by The group $A_L$ is one-ended and coherent.
 The cut rank of each vertex in $L$ is zero and thus by \cref{lemma:L2_polytope_RAAG} the $L^2$-polytope of $A_L$ is trivial.

 Let $v_1$ and $v_2$ denote the endpoints of the common edge of the two 2-simplices in $L$, and let $w_1$ and $w_2$ be the remaining two vertices.
 Then, the set $\{g_{v_1}, g_{v_2}, g_{w_1}, g_{w_2}\}$ descends to a free generating set of the abelianisation of $A_L$, and